gauravtendolkar/tacotron-2-explained/README.md

 1. How to read a paper
 2. How to implement it in Tensorflow

+I choose Tacotron 2 because -
+1. Encoder-Decoder architectures contain more complexities then standard DNNs.
+Implementing one helps you master concepts you would otherwise overlook
+2. Tachotron 2 was released less than a year ago (as of 2018) and is a relatively simple model (compared to something like GNTM).
+The associated paper explains the architecture well
+3. Other public implementations offer a benchmark to compare results
+4. Public datasets are available to achieve state of the art results
+4. Training requires ~10 days given access to a GPU (comparable to GTX 1080)

+Note: This code has no affiliation with the companies I worked at.
+I used none of the proprietery knowledge of any of those companies to write this code.
+This was purely an exercise in self study.

 The paper followed in this repository is - [Natural TTS Synthesis by Conditioning WaveNet on Mel Spectrogram Predictions](https://arxiv.org/abs/1712.05884).
 The repository only implements the Text to Mel Spectrogram part (called Tacotron 2).
 The repository does not include the vocoder used to synthesize audio.

 This is a production grade code which can be used as state of the art TTS frontend.
 The blog post \[TODO\] shows some audio samples synthesized with a Griffin Lin vocoder.
 But the code has excess comments to aid a novice Tensorflow user which could be a hindrance.